 2).
 The target temperature for the tank.

-The very action of the machine producing ultrasonic waves produces a modest amount of warmth that will raise the temperature of the liquid and so with the digital readout, you will be able to monitor this.
+NOTE: The very action of the machine generating ultrasonic waves also produces a modest amount of warmth.
+This raises the temperature of the liquid and so with the digital readout, you will be able to monitor this.
 When making liposomal vitamin C, this is important.

 With a digital model, the timer can be programmed for up to 90 minutes, whereas with a dial control, the maximum time is restricted to 20 minutes.